Police clash with an unruly crowd gathered near the site of UK stabbing attack that killed 3 girls

 Starmer told reporters earlier that he is determined to get a grip on high levels of knife crime but said it was not a day for politics.

-Witnesses described hearing screams and seeing children covered in blood in the chaos outside the Hart Space, a community center that hosts everything from pregnancy workshops and meditation sessions to women’s boot camps.
+Witnesses described hearing screams and seeing children covered in blood in the mayhem outside the Hart Space, a community center that hosts everything from pregnancy workshops and meditation sessions to women’s boot camps.

 Joel Verite, a window cleaner riding in a van on his lunch break, said his colleague slammed on the brakes and reversed to where a woman was hanging on the side of a car covered in blood.